nens/threedidepth/README.rst

 For the interpolated mode, the 'lizard'-method is used.
 For a detailed description, read the docstring for the `LizardLevelCalculator`.

+For the maximum waterlevel calculation, the maximum waterlevel for each point is taken before the interpolation is applied.
+This can lead to situations where the highest waterlevel for a pixel for a certain timestep is higher than the maximum waterlevel for the pixel.

 Installation
 ------------